vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 As part of the liquidity commitment transaction, a liquidity provider submits their desired liquidity fee factor, as a number between 0 and 1.
 That number is converted to a percentage, and fees are paid on each trade.

 The proposed fees are used to calculate the actual fee each participant will pay on a trade in that market.
-Once the fee for the market is set, all liquidity orders charge that fee, regardless of whether the provider's submitted fee was higher or lower, and whatever the proposed fee factor, whoever submits the commitment is a liquidity provider.
+Once the fee for the market is set, all liquidity orders charge that fee, regardless of whether the provider's submitted fee was higher or lower, and whatever the proposed fee factor.
+Anyone who submits a commitment becomes a liquidity provider.
+A provider receives a cut of the fees once, and for as long as, they meet their liquidity obligation.

 This fee can change as the market's target stake changes, and / or as liquidity providers change their commitment or stop providing liquidity altogether.